Amelia's Army of Angels

 It is impossible to express how thankful we are for the care that we received at Children's Hospital.
 From the night of the diagnosis to the day of our last scan, the entire staff has been nothing short of amazing!
 The administrative staff, nurses and doctors always exceed our wildest expectations.
 Special thanks to Dr. Brittani Seynnaeve who has owned Amelia's case and been there every step of the way to ensure the plan for her care was a world-class experience.
 As mentioned above, we owe more than we can ever repay to Dr. Marcus Malek whose extreme surgerical talent prevented Amelia from any further trauma by removing the entire tumor!
 The nurses who cared for Amelia during her hospital stay were so compassionate that it felt like they were our relatives!
 We continue to receive the same level of special care at every follow up appointment by the entire team at Children's.

 Not every family is as fortunate as we have been.
 However, we, as a community could not be more fortunate to have this level of care in Pittsburgh.
 Fundraising events like the Walk for Children's ensure that all children in need can receive the care that they deserve.

-Your support will help Children’s Hospital continue to give kids the chance they deserve, regardless of their ability to pay.
+On Saturday, June 6, our team is participating in the fifth annual Walk for Children’s.
+This year it will be virtual, however, your support will help Children’s Hospital continue to give kids the chance they deserve, regardless of their ability to pay.